 Confusing, impenetrable, enigmatic, Tristram Shandy is one of literature’s most perplexing characters.
 He is also one of the coolest.
 As the title suggests, the novel contains Shandy’s wildly diverging and unmediated thoughts regurgitated onto the page in one long rebel yell.
 Embellishments and lies scatter the prose, as does plagiarism.
 Shandy is post-modern even before the era of the modern.
 Nice.

-36. Andy Palmer (Generation X)Buy the book on Amazon
+36. Becky Sharp (Vanity Fair)Buy the book on Amazon

-37. Henry Chinaski (Post Office)Buy the book on Amazon
+37. Logan Mountstuart (Any Human Heart)Buy the book on Amazon

 Author: Jonathan Franzen

 Richard Katz’s life reads like a roll call of cool – boho intellectual, rakish, womaniser, hedonist, musician in a renowned new wave band… And then just when he finds some sort of fulfilment, he finds creative success in early middle age with his alt.country outfit Walnut Surprise.
 Katz proves cool is an evolving state of mind and not just currency for the young.
 Succour for all who will never see 30 – let alone 40 – again.

 40. Clay Easton (Less Than Zero)Buy the book on Amazon

 Only the rich and glamorous can be professionally jaded by the age of 18.
 Clay is an unfeeling and cynical hedonist who uses people – men and women – much like he uses a toothbrush: for their functionality.
 His life is one big vivid and evocative swirl, but he’s had enough of the hipster life.
 Cool as vicarious evil thrills.

 - These are the greatest villains in literature: all of them are evil, but we love 'em!